-Sammy, the doodler behind Haram Doodles, is an ExMuslim atheist, artist and activist who grew up in the U.S. as a first-generation South Asian Muslim immigrant.
-She left Islam over a decade ago because she's a woman.
+Hi!
+I'm Sammy, the doodler behind Haram Doodles.
+I'm an ExMuslim atheist, artist and activist who grew up in the U.S. as a first-generation South Asian Muslim immigrant.
+I left Islam over a decade ago because I'm a woman.

 With a coalition of ex-Muslims and activists, she organized the first ever "ExMuslim Awareness Month" in 2022, an event now in its fourth year.
 She volunteers with the Ex-Muslims International coalition and is a 2025-2027 Borgenicht Fellow.